ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ![Activity Diagram over the User journey for the non-authorized Webpage.](diagrams/Non-Authorized.png)

 When authorized, the user starts in the public timeline.
 From here they can interact with the navigation tab and main page below.
 In the navigation tab, the user can move to their own timeline, see their profile and logout.
-From their Profile, they can see what information related to them is being stored and they can choose to delete all data about them and then log out.
-In the main page below, the user can see the messages of themselves and others, Cheep (Post) new messages and follow/unfollow other users.
+In their Profile, they can see what information related to them is being stored and they can choose to delete all data about them and then log out.
+In the main page below, the user can see the messages of themselves and others, cheep new messages and follow/unfollow other users.
 The cheep will only post if its amount of characters is between 1-160, otherwise it throws an error (\* currently the program doesn't catch this error, so it crashes instead).
-When pressing follow, the user will follow the pressed user and if the user is following, they can unfollow instead.
+When pressing follow, the user will follow the pressed user and if the user is following a user, they can unfollow instead.

 ![Activity Diagram over the User journey for the authorized Webpage.](diagrams/Authorized.png)